blade100a/CSCD92/PS3-NI-and-Parallel-SM/README.md

 Current Problems:
 - serial and parallel have marignal times, but parallel is quicker slightly
-- not sure if the expected solution is 'pi'

 Reference:
 - vanzor - TickTock to time the codes and compare